 Hearing the news of his demise, B.V.
 Doshi who had even taught Nimish Patel said, “Nimish was one of the only architects who believed in conservation and tradition.
 The architect couple — Nimish and Parul — spent their lives on the revival of tradition, crafts and local material, and they worked on the conservation of energy at a time when everything is either imported or modified.
 They stood their ground and perceived what they believed in, which is one of the most important aspects today.
 Even though both of them were my students, over time, we became colleagues and eventually like family members.
 He constantly encouraged me and others to do good for society.
 I will miss Nimish.”

 Architect Bimal Patel said, “Nimish Patel was a very important, highly venerated architect.
 He was committed to enriching contemporary architecture with the use of traditional crafts and was also very invested in the idea of sustainability.
 His collaboration with his wife, architect Parul Zaveri, was also a deeply inspiring architectural partnership.
 Both of them, who are also CEPT alumni, have given us some very wonderful and inspiring buildings.”

 Here’s a peek into some of his projects.

-Torrent Research Centre, Ahmedabad is a complex of pharmaceutical research laboratories with supporting facilities.
-It uses Passive Downdraft Evaporative Cooling (PDEC) for a large scale office building through a system of designated inlets and outlet having different heights and widths generate the requires air movement without using any mechanical or electrical energy.
-The projects is an example which proves that even in hot dry regions, it is possible to achieve human comfort without HVAC system.
+Torrent Research Centre, Ahmedabad is a complex pharmaceutical research laboratory with supporting facilities.
+It uses Passive Downdraft Evaporative Cooling (PDEC) for a large scale office building through a system of designated inlets and outlets having different heights and widths generate the requires air movement without using any mechanical or electrical energy.
+The project is an example that proves that even in hot dry regions, it is possible to achieve human comfort without an HVAC system.

 Conservation of Chanwar Palkhiwalon Ki Haveli proved that ruins of Amber were not as dilapidated and conservation was possible without much use of time and money and traditional materials had the potential to revitalize available ruins also.